openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 | 19 | 46 - 58 | 23 - 29 | 10 | 9 |
 | 20 | 48 - 60 | 24 - 30 | 10 | 9 |

-Once you have the basic statistics recorded, choose a few of the following feats to provide your monster with special attacks and abilities.
+Once you have the basic statistics recorded, choose a few of the following feats to provide your NPC enemy with special attacks and abilities.
 These feat descriptions have been simplified from the list provided in Chapter 3.
-Some of these are new feats that are only available to GM controlled monsters and NPCs.
+Some of these are new feats that are only available to GM controlled NPCs.

 - **Attack Specialization (tier equal to NPC level, max 9):** With one attack type, gain advantage 1 per tier.
 This bonus does not apply to bane attacks or boon invocations.